The Girl in the Spider's Web (film): Plot

-In the introduction, sisters Camilla and Lisbeth Salander are seen as young girls playing chess at the home of their father, crime lord Alexander Zalachenko.
-When Zalachenko asks Camilla to play a game with him (the implication being inappropriate sexual behaviour) Lisbeth tries to drag her away, before leaping from a high balcony into a snowdrift and making her escape, leaving Camilla behind.
+Two young sisters, Camilla and Lisbeth Salander, play chess at the home of their abusive father, crime lord Alexander Zalachenko.
+One day, when Zalachenko attempts to molest Camilla, Lisbeth tries to drag her away, to no avail.
+She eventually leaps from a balcony into a snowdrift and escapes, leaving Camilla behind.

-Some years later, in Stockholm, Sweden, computer programmer Frans Balder hires Lisbeth, now a vigilante hacker, to retrieve Firefall, a program he developed for the National Security Agency (NSA) that can access the world's nuclear codes.
+Years later, in Stockholm, Sweden, computer programmer Frans Balder hires Lisbeth, now a vigilante hacker, to retrieve Firefall, a program he developed for the National Security Agency (NSA) that can access the world's nuclear codes.
 Balder believes it too dangerous to exist.
-Lisbeth successfully retrieves Firefall from the NSA's servers, but she is unable to unlock it.
-Her actions attract the attention of NSA agent Edwin Needham.
+Lisbeth retrieves Firefall from the NSA's servers, but cannot unlock it.
+NSA agent Edwin Needham tracks the unauthorized login to Stockholm and arrives there seeking Lisbeth and Firefall.

 Mercenaries led by Jan Holtser steal the program from Lisbeth and attempt to kill her, though she survives.
-When she misses a scheduled rendezvous with Balder, he mistakenly believes Lisbeth has kept Firefall for herself and contacts Gabrielle Grane, the deputy director of the Swedish Security Service (SÄPO).
+When she misses a scheduled rendezvous with Balder, he mistakenly believes Lisbeth kept Firefall for herself and contacts Gabrielle Grane, the deputy director of the Swedish Security Service (SÄPO).
 Grane moves Balder and his young son, August, to a safe house.
-Meanwhile, Needham tracks the unauthorized login to Stockholm and arrives there seeking Lisbeth and Firefall.

 Lisbeth and her hacker friend, Plague, contact Lisbeth's former lover, investigative journalist Mikael Blomkvist, for help identifying her assailants.
-Blomkvist learns Holtser previously worked for Lisbeth's late father, Zalachenko, and is now affiliated with an elusive international crime syndicate known as the "Spiders".
-Lisbeth puts surveillance on Balder's safe house, and when it is attacked, she intervenes, attempting to protect Balder and his son.
-She is intercepted by Holtser, who kills Balder and frames Lisbeth, then kidnaps August.
+Blomkvist learns that Holtser previously worked for Lisbeth's late father, Zalachenko, and is now affiliated with the "Spiders", an international crime syndicate.
+Lisbeth puts surveillance on Balder's safe house, and when it is attacked, she intervenes, attempting to protect Balder and August.
+She is intercepted by Holtser, who kills Balder, frames Lisbeth, and kidnaps August.
 Lisbeth pursues them and rescues August.
-Lisbeth also learns the Spiders' leader is her sister, Camilla, whom Lisbeth believed was dead.
-Lisbeth escaped her abusive father who was literally torturing her, leaving Camilla behind after she hesitated to leave.
-After years of physical and sexual abuse, Camilla faked her suicide and went underground to form the Spiders.
+She also learns that the Spiders' leader is Camilla, whom Lisbeth believed was dead.
+After years of physical and sexual abuse by Zalachenko, Camilla faked her suicide and went underground to form the Spiders.